howsoai/howso-docs/source/user_guide/concepts/existing_vs_new.rst

 .. currentmodule:: howso.engine

-Reacting to existing vs new cases
+Reacting to Existing vs New Cases
 =================================
 .. topic:: What is covered in this user guide.